rifqisaleh/revoubank_deploy-mrs-/README.md

 * If verification is successful, a paid invoice is printed, the transaction history is generated, and transaction details are sent to the user's email.

+<h4> - Withdrawal </h4>

 * For withdrawals, the system verifies the destination bank account number.

 * If verification fails (account number not found), the withdrawal fails.

 * If verification is successful, a paid invoice is printed, transaction history is generated, and withdrawal details are emailed to the user.

+<h4> - Deposit </h4>

+* For Deposit, the system will verify whether fund source is legitimate.

+* If verification fails, the deposit failes.

+* If verification is successful, deposit will be processed, account balance updated and user will receive email notification.
+<br><br>

 Actors: